AceCheshire/Project/README.md

 5) Now basic links have been formed, you can change texts in your alert-change-managing script, or even other parameters. ( e.g. add chars to wordAlphabet )

 Besides, now we need to click the glass bin to select scene.

+###2024/02/17

+#2024/02/17/01

+Add basic attributes for StageOne.

+Add annotations for WordTranslate Scripts.

+Add annotations for NormChange.cs.

+Add some words to readmeAlert and achievementAlert